willdurand-edu/php-slides/src/09_databases.md

     // Retrieve a given banana using its id
     $banana = $table->find(123);

-    // Find one banana by name matcing 'THE %'
+    // Find one banana by name matching 'THE %'
     $banana = $table->findOneByName('THE %');

 > Use the `__call()` magic method to create magic finders: